UPDATE 06-13-2025

 How does ADC work?

 If the ADC software finds a serious issue that will jeopardize the function or control of the satellite and its systems, and total failure of the satellite is imminent, ADC will execute a series of commands to safely decommission the satellite.
+Once installed, ADC functions in the background and requires no monitoring.

 Some of those commands would be to disconnect all battery charge paths, disable all transmitters, deplete nitrogen gas, and place the flight computers into an infinite loop.
 This would minimize any future potential breakup (or other catastrophic failure) that could add debris to the satellite’s orbit plane, which could compromise the operation of other crucial satellites.